pyControl/docs/docs/user-guide/troubleshooting.md

 ### Can't open GUI

 To open the GUI you need to run the file *pyControl_GUI.py* using Python.
-One way to do this is to set the file association for *.py* files to Python 3 so that you can run the file by double clicking it.
+One way to do this is to set the file association for *.py* files to Python 3 so that you can run the file by double-clicking it.
 Alternatively you can open a command prompt, change directory to the folder containing *pyControl_GUI.py* and run the file with the command `python pyControl_GUI.py`.

 If the GUI does not open this is probably because you do not have the required [dependencies](../index.md#dependencies) installed, you should see an error message indicating which dependency could not be loaded.

 ### Board does not show up in GUI.

-If no pyboards that you connect to the computer show up in the GUI's board select dropdown menu, the problem may be caused by the computers operating system langauge being set to something other than English.
+If no pyboards that you connect to the computer show up in the GUI's board select dropdown menu, the problem may be caused by the computers operating system language being set to something other than English.
 This changes the name that pyboards are given in the computers list of connected serial devices, which is used by the GUI to identify connected boards.
 There are two possible ways to fix this problem:

 - Use the Micropython USB drivers rather than the generic windows USB serial device drivers.
 This should ensure that pyboards are listed by the computers operating system as *Pyboard* irrespective of the operating system language.
 Information on how to install the Micropython USB drivers is provided below in section *How to install the Micropython USB drivers*.
 #